52North/pubopen/scope.md

 You should not publish your code as part of a "dissemination" for "others to use" at the end of your work.
 If you don't plan to continue working on something, don't use open-sourcing to silence your conscience.

 By publishing your code you can effectively...
-* demonstrate scientific rigor.
+* demonstrate scientific rigor,
-* improve the quality of the code and subsequently your research.
+* improve the quality of the code and subsequently your research,
 * start collaborations with other researchers.
 * ...